Vibram FiveFingers Bikila Review Facts

 Responsiveness is rarely an issue with barefoot shoes, especially those with 0mm drop

 .
 Unlike other shoes with thicker padding and higher heel-toe drop, Vibram’s minimal shoes respond well to subtle movement of the foot.
 The individual toe slots increase dexterity, stability, and control as the toes are able to naturally splay out in their stride.
 Runners will be able to feel the details of the running surface with each step they take in the Bikila shoes.

 Even with a minimal construction, the Bikila’s are able to provide support in other ways.
 The midfoot strap offers the most support by keeping the foot in place during runs.
 The padded collar and polyamide upper give additional support around the ankle.
 While the 3mm polyurethane insole helps to support the arch of the foot especially when tackling uneven terrain.
 Runners coming from more structured shoes will notice the difference in support features.
 But these fall in line nicely with other barefoot shoes in terms of support.
 Those looking for additional support

 can find it through other means.

 Compared to other barefoot running shoes, the Bikila’s offer considerable value for the price.
 The technology used in these shoes could command a higher price from other manufacturers, but Vibram is able to keep the price relatively affordable.
-Barefoot shoes typically use less material than their supportive competitors but less materials doesn’t always equal less price.
+Barefoot shoes typically use less material than their supportive competitors but fewer materials don’t equal less price.
 Vibram is able to find a good middle ground between features and prices.